jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 ### Delete the L3VPN connection
 If you want to remove the L2VPN connection:
-1. Delete the l3vpn service by using the Postman REST call: `L3VPN Service/delete vpn service cus1_vpn1`.
+1. Delete the l3vpn service by:
+  - using the Postman REST call: `L3VPN Service/delete vpn service cus1_vpn1`.
 There is no body to the call.
+  - commit by RPC: Issue the Postman REST call: `L3VPN Service/RPC commit-l3vpn-svc`.
+There is no body to the call.
+    - In the Response body you should receive "status": "complete".
+This shows the deletion has been competed successfully.
 2. Delete the sites by using the Postman REST calls:
   - `L3VPN Service/delete site cus1_ce1`.
 There is no body to the call.
+    - commit by RPC: Issue the Postman REST call: `L3VPN Service/RPC commit-l3vpn-svc`.
+There is no body to the call.
+      - In the Response body you should receive "status": "complete".
+This shows the deletion has been competed successfully.
   - `L3VPN Service/delete site cus1_ce2`.
 There is no body to the call.
-3. We now need to commit by RPC: Issue the Postman REST call: `L3VPN Service/RPC commit-l3vpn-svc`.
+    - commit by RPC: Issue the Postman REST call: `L3VPN Service/RPC commit-l3vpn-svc`.
 There is no body to the call.
       - In the Response body you should receive "status": "complete".
 This shows the deletion has been competed successfully.

 ### frinx-l3vpn-testing
 **Karaf installation:**